ondrejhonus/rotary_enc_to_7seg/README.md

 # About
 This project displays a value on a double digit 7 segment display.
 You control the value of the displayed number with a rotary encoder and reset the counter pushing the encoder in.
+You can also go to negative values.
+Negative values are indicated with the two periods lighting up

 # Components
 1. Arduino of choice (I chose nano)